 - ILOAT judgment no. 3649, para.
 14, referring to ILOAT judgment no. 2699, consideration 9). - 28.
 The Panel takes note that, in the present case, pursuant to the undisputed determinations of the OIO investigation, there has been a decline of the average fuel consumption of the official OSCE car assigned to the Applicant after an internal fact finding had taken place. - 29.
 However, it is also noted that "in the context of the investigation, OIO could not assess the individual extent of the fraudulent activity for each of these drivers...Given the number of vehicles involved and the number of years in which these fraudulent activities occurred, and taking into consideration the fact that vehicles were sometimes refuelled by several drivers on the same month, assessing the individual extent of the fraudulent activity of these drivers would have required a level of analysis that OIO's current investigative resources could not reasonably implement and such a level of granularity would have led to relatively low assurance with regards to the figures produced."
 (Cover Investigation Report Case number 01/16, para.
 5.25) - 30.
 Further, the Panel regrets the lack of consensus about the reasons for the elevated average consumption prior to the internal fact finding and its decline afterwards.
 As a matter of fact, the parties offer conflicting explanations for these factual circumstances: - 31.
 In the Respondent's view, the decline may only be reasonably explained by the presence of recurrent, inaccurate declarations regarding the refuelling of this vehicle, leading the OSCE to pay for more fuel than it actually used. - 32.
-In contrast, the Applicant denies any participation in a fraud scheme. offers various reasons for the decline, including the change of fuel suppliers, different driving styles, use of fuel consuming elements like air-condition etc..
-Also, emphasizes that was not the only driver of the vehicle at stake during the relevant time frame between July 2014 and March 2017. - 33.
+In contrast, the Applicant denies any participation in a fraud scheme. offers various reasons for the decline, including the change of fuel suppliers, different driving styles, use of fuel consuming elements like air-condition etc.. - 33.
 The Panel is not in a position to fully investigate the numerous allegations made by the parties, including highly technical circumstances.
 The Panel also notes with regret that it remains unclear in which way the so called 'fraud scheme' was operated and how many and which persons participated.
 In light of these circumstances, the evidence in the particular case shows: